lawdneo/secureme/README.md

 -`ALLOWED_HOSTS: a comma-separated list of allowed hostnames for the Django project.

 - `DATABASE_URL': a URL to connect to your database.
-For example, `sqlite:///db.sqlite3` for SQLite or postgres://user:password@localhost /dbname' for PostgreSQL
+For example, `

 - To set the Neo4j URL for the "Secure Me" Django project, add a new environment variable to the `.env` file with the following format: